 Scovill Zoo AAZK partners with the Macon County Conservation District on projects such as prairie burns, retaining appropriate foliage, ridding areas of invasive plant species, and monitoring blue bird nests.
-In summer 2007, the group raised funds to adopt an Anatolian shepherd, a breed of working dogs that is an important component of cheetah conservation in Namibia, Africa.
+On several occasions and most recently in 2023, the group raised funds to adopt an Anatolian shepherd, a breed of working dogs that is an important component of cheetah conservation in Namibia, Africa.
 For more information about Scovill Zoo’s AAZK chapter and upcoming events, please call the zoo at 421-7435.

 Scovill Zoo is partnering with the Macon County Conservation District to erect two barn owl nesting boxes on conservation land with several dozen acres of prairie grass.
 Those two nest boxes were erected in December 2021.
 Other locations are being identified for future nesting boxes around Macon County.